 One thing to keep in mind is that only about 1 in 20 people who have had a bad experience will bother to leave a bad review.
 That means, where there is smoke there may be fire.
 One bad review could be indicative of a larger problem.
 This is something you will have to evaluate and judge for yourself after speaking to the complainant.

-Which leads us to the next point which is always to respond to the reviews with kindness, patience, and the willingness to make things right.
+Which leads us to the next point which is to always respond to the reviews with kindness, patience and the willingness to make things right.

 When you make contact